prvjapan/pyird/documents/input_data.rst

         - ✅ IRD
         - ✅ REACH
-        - ☑️ CHARIS (available on the develop branch)
+        - ☑️ IRCS (available on the develop branch)